vynguyen293/Cyclistic-Bike-Share-Analysis/README.md

 ## III.
 PROCESS
 1. Check the data for errors.
-2. Choose the tools: MySQL and Jupyter Notebook (Python)
+2. Choose the tools: Jupyter Notebook (Python)
 3. Transform the data into the right type.
 4. Document the cleaning process.